-At the same time it has that magical Mediterranean feel that will allow you to slow down and enjoy life with a nice glass of local wine in your hand, and with the sounds of the sea waves in the background.
+At the same time Piran has that magical Mediterranean feel that allow you to slow down and enjoy life with a nice glass of local wine in your hand, and with the sounds of the sea waves in the background …

-Slovenian Riviera with Venetian architecture
+Slovenian Riviera, with Venetian architecture

 Lonely Planet describes Piran as »a small slice of Venice« in Slovenia.
 Not surprisingly, since it used to be part of the Venetian Republic, and then in the 20th century for some time part of Italy.

-In the house in which he was born, a memorial room has been set up in which some of his personal possessions, portraits and manuscripts are now exhibited.
+In the house in which Tartini was born (just few steps from off the square), a memorial room has been set up in which some of his personal possessions, portraits and manuscripts are now exhibited.

-Also, if you take a cobbled street behind the famous Venetian house at the edge of the Tartini Square all the way to the top you get to St. George’s Church.
+If you take a cobbled street behind the famous Venetian house at the edge of the Tartini Square, all the way to the top – you get to St. George’s Church.

 From there the views are just spectacular!

 Looking across the blue sea the eye can catch the glimpse of Italian port town of Trieste in the distance.
 On the other side the red brick roofs of the city are creating the most picturesque, postcard like image.

-Everybody loves the seaside
+Everybody loves the seaside!

 If you want to experience Slovenian coast, Piran is a great base for exploring other Slovenia’s coastal places.
 Koper, Izola, Sečovlje Pans, Portorož are calling to be visited.